00bradw/vanSite/pages/tour.md

 ### Sleeping configuration 2: "Comfortable Twin"

 The squares can unfold to become flat and create a sleeping platform that spans from the ege of the kitchen to the back of the bench.
-This platform is 52" wide, which is the standard "twin" bed width.
+This platform is 52" wide and 72" long, which are the standard "twin" bed dimensions.
 As such, this platform will comfortably hold an off-the-shelf twin mattress of your liking.
 While you could put a foam mattress here, for the reasons mentioned above, the simplest configuration is inflating a mattress when you're ready to sleep.
-This configuration is roomy and comfortable for one camper, and can snugly accomodate two campers.
+This configuration is roomy and comfortable for one camper, and can snugly accommodate two campers.

 <figure style="text-align: center;">
    <img src="..\assets\img\tour\PXL_20241231_210236446.MP.webp" >